 Order my book

 The health and environmental benefits of adapting a plant-based diet

-The risk for certain nutrients and how to get enough
+The risk for deficiencies and how to get enough nutrients

 How many servings are needed for each food group

 Sample meal plan for 1 month